yard

 Never spray neem on plants sitting in direct sun or under grow lights that are about to switch on.

-For big plants like fiddle leaf figs or monstera vines, move the pot to a tub or shower so you can spray thoroughly without oiling your floors.
+For big plants like fiddle leaf figs, move the pot to a tub or shower so you can spray thoroughly without oiling your floors.
+Do the same for a big monstera if it is easier to turn than to spray in place.

 If a plant is already stressed from overwatering, repot shock, or cold drafts, stabilize it first, then tackle pests with a lighter neem mix.